SergioZ3R0/RubberDucky/README.md

 That's all you will need to configure the Raspberry Pi Pico

-The basic Structure of a payload on Ducky Script\n
+The basic Structure of a payload on Ducky Script
-REM to do comments
+1. REM to do comments

-DELAY to put delay on milliseconds
+2. DELAY to put delay on milliseconds

-STRING to put the string you want
+3. STRING to put the string you want

-ENTER
+4. ENTER

 All the other keys like ALT or CONTROL you will find it on the Keycode.py